cd-Crypton/android-kernel-rebaser/README.md

 # Kernel Rebaser Script
-A script to rebase an OEM kernel to Android Common Kernel base
+A script to rebase an OEM kernel to Code Linaro's Kernel

 ## How to use?
 ```bash